 1. Women's Sweater Boots (includes video tutorial!)

+Please do not publish or share this pattern as your own.
 You may make items to sell with this pattern.
-In exchange, I ask that you link back to me into two places — one link to my homepage (MakeAndDoCrew.com) and one link to this post page.
-Do not use my photos as your own sales photos.
-Do not distribute this pattern as your own.
-All clear?
-Alright, let’s make something awesome!
+In exchange, please link back to this post.
+Do NOT use my photos as your own sales photos.
+You can read my policies here.
+Now let’s make something awesome!